enebular/docs/en/InfoMotion/InfoMotionTool.md

 #### Random adaptor

-Random is give as a default datastore and generates sets of the following data schema.
+Random is given as a default datastore and generates sets of the following data schema.

 ```json
 {